tldr-pages/tldr/pages/linux/script.md

 `script`

-- Record user's session to a file named "session.out":
+- Record a new session to custom filepath:

 `script {{path/to/session.out}}`